Armand Laurienté: Club career

 On 23 July 2018, Laurienté signed his first professional contract with Rennes and immediately went on loan to Orléans in Ligue 2.
 He made his professional debut with the club in a 2–0 league loss to Lens on 27 July 2018.
+Laurienté was then loaned to FC Lorient the subsequent season.
 Laurienté returned to Rennes in January 2019.
+Laurienté was then loaned to FC Lorient the subsequent season and joined them permanently.

 On 31 August 2022, Laurienté signed with Sassuolo in Italy.

 International career

 Laurienté is a France youth international.

 Personal life

-Born in France, Laurienté is of Guadeloupean descent.
+Born in metropolitan France, Laurienté is of Guadeloupean descent.